Community pantries in the Philippines: Spread of community pantries

-The Maginhawa community pantry had gone viral on social media, prompting other communities to begin establishing their own pantries, the first being on nearby C. P. Garcia Avenue where a small community pantry was put up within hours of Non's initiative going viral on social media.
-Pantries on the nearby Matiyaga Street, along P. Noval Street in Sampaloc, Manila, and on the grove area of Barangay Batong Malake in Los Baños, Laguna soon followed, and eventually pantries were set up in even more distant places in the Philippines such as Iligan and Puerto Princesa.
+The Maginhawa community pantry had gone viral on social media, prompting other communities to establish their own pantries, the first on nearby C. P. Garcia Avenue, where a small community pantry was put up within hours of Non's initiative going viral on social media.
+Pantries on the nearby Matiyaga Street, along P. Noval Street in Sampaloc, Manila, and in the Grove area of Barangay Batong Malake in Los Baños, Laguna soon followed.
+Eventually, pantries were set up in even more distant places in the Philippines, such as Iligan and Puerto Princesa.

-Roman Catholic social action arm Caritas Philippines called on Roman Catholic dioceses throughout the Philippines to support of the community pantry movement by setting up their own community pantries or reviving their previously established various community aid stations.
+The Roman Catholic social action arm Caritas Philippines called on Roman Catholic dioceses throughout the Philippines to support the community pantry movement by setting up their own community pantries or reviving the various community aid stations they had previously established.

 By April 20, 2021, less than a week after Non first put up the Maginhawa community pantry, press reports estimated that there were already more than a hundred citizen-organized community pantries throughout the Philippines.

-On May 18, 2022, the United States Embassy in Manila through ad interim chargé d'affaires Heather Variava awarded the Ambassador's Woman of Courage Award to Non for her efforts in inspiring Filipinos to combine resources and help one another during the COVID-19 pandemic.
+On May 18, 2022, the United States Embassy in Manila, through ad interim chargé d'affaires Heather Variava, awarded the Ambassador's Woman of Courage Award to Non for her efforts in inspiring Filipinos to combine resources and help one another during the COVID-19 pandemic.

 On June 26, at the Dragon Star Awards, Non was among those honored by the Quezon City Association of Filipino-Chinese Businessmen, Inc. for her contributions during the pandemic.

 Pantry variations

 One of the earliest variations of community pantries was a Halal community pantry put up by an organization of Filipino Muslim doctors, catering to Muslim Filipinos who were observing Ramadan at the time that the community pantries became popular.

-Another variant was put up by the Philippine Animal Welfare Society, which set up a "community PAW-ntry" for pet owners who needed supplies for their pets during the quarantine.
+Another variant was created by the Philippine Animal Welfare Society, which set up a "community PAW-ntry" for pet owners who needed supplies for their pets during the quarantine.

 The movement also encouraged the establishment of community gardens and other food initiatives.